 If you want to be sure the books are appropriate for a specific age, there are several ways to search.
 First, you can search by audience level.
 To find graphic novels for younger kids using field codes, search GN Graphic novels AND RL 8.
 RL 8 is the field code to search for books for ages 0-8.

-You also have the ability to search by the Lexile or Accelerated Reader code.
+You also could search by the Lexile or Accelerated Reader code.
 To find graphic novels within the Lexile range 400-600, search GN Graphic novels AND LX > 400 AND LX < 600.

 For books with an Accelerated Reader level of 2.5, search GN Graphic novels AND RD 2.5.

-For more information on how to search for graphic novels and “just right” books in NoveList, check out our list of search strategy handouts and our video of searching for “just right” books.
+For more information on how to search for graphic novels and “just right” books in NoveList, check out our list of search strategy handouts.

 Graphic novels and appeal terms

-Remember -- we add appeal to graphic novels, too!
-You can learn more about illustration appeal terms from our guide, The Secret Language of Books.
+NoveList adds appeal to graphic novels, too!
 For example, if you know your patron is attracted to simple illustrations, try searching GN Graphic novels AND Big and bold.

 Graphic novels by genre

 NoveList has also created specific genres for graphic novels to help librarians and readers.
 Historical comics, Biographical comics, and Humorous comics are just a few.
-(A full list can be found in The Secret Language of Books.)
 To find a specific genre limited to a specific age group, search GN Historical comics AND RL 4.

-If you are asked for manga (Japanese graphic novels, typically reading right to left), you can search for that format, but also consider introducing your teen (and adult!) patrons to Light novels.
+If you are asked for manga (Japanese graphic novels, which are typically written to be read from right to left), you can search for that format.
+You might also consider introducing your teen (and adult!) patrons to Light novels.
 Light novels are short novels, usually of Japanese origin, that are interspersed with manga-style illustrations.
 Occasionally, light novels are adapted into manga, so that may pique your readers’ interest.
 To find teen Light novels in NoveList, search GN Light novels AND RL 2.